Barking station: British Railways (1948–1994)

 This work was delivered in the late 1950s and early 1960s, and from June 1962 all passenger services were worked by Class 302 Electric Multiple Units.

 The station booking hall was completely rebuilt between 1959 and 1961 to designs by architect H. H. Powell with Project architect John Ward of British Railways Eastern Region Architect's Department.
 Nikolaus Pevsner stated it was "erected to coincide with electrification of the railway" and that "it is commensurately modern in outlook and unquestionably one of the best English stations of this date".
 The station was reopened by the Queen in 1961.
 It is now a Grade II listed building.

-The LTS line and Barking station became part of the London and South Eastern sector of British Rail in 1982, and in June 1986 this was rebranded as Network South East (NSE).
+The London, Tilbury and Southend line and Barking station became part of the London and South Eastern sector of British Rail in 1982, and in June 1986 this was rebranded as Network South East (NSE).
 With the Conservative government of the early 1990s looking to privatise the railways, the operation of the NSE passenger train service was put under the control of a Train Operating Unit.

-The privatisation era (1994–present)
+Privatisation era (1994–2025)

 The LTS line was privatised in May 1996, with a new company called LTS Rail (owned by Prism Rail) taking over operations of the services through Barking station.
 The owners of Prism Rail were bought out by National Express in 2000, and the line re-branded C2C.
-C2C was later bought out by Trenitalia who run the station today.
+C2C was later bought out by Trenitalia.

 The infrastructure was initially run by Railtrack from 1994, but that company failed and was rescued by the government in 2001.
 A new company called Network Rail was formed to maintain the infrastructure.

+Private operation of the London, Tilbury and Southend line by Trenitalia c2c ceased on 20 July 2025, with the new publicly owned operator c2c taking over.